Assimilative Causal Inference: Applications to Nonlinear Systems with Intermittency and Extreme Events

 The variables $T_C$, $h_W$, and $\tau$ directly influence $T_E$.
-Figure \ref{Fig:ENSO} displays their conditional ACI values to $T_E$.
+Figure \ref{Fig:ENSO} displays their conditional ACI and CIR values to $T_E$ (non-target variables have been resolved via the framework proposed in Section \ref{Sec:Conditional_ACI}).
 For EP El Ni\~no events (positive $T_E$ anomalies, shown in red), $T_C$ exhibits the strongest ACI value, slightly preceding the $T_E$ peak.
 This timing aligns with physical understanding, as SSTs in these regions are strongly coupled: during El Ni\~no, warm water propagates from CP to EP, producing the observed ACI lead.
 The $\tau$ to $T_E$ ACI value appears noisier due to $\tau$'s intraseasonal variability, yet its evolution confirms $\tau$'s robust impact on $T_E$.
 Winds drive warm water propagation and exert near-instantaneous SST effects.
 In contrast, while $h_W$ significantly contributes to $T_E$, its ACI amplitude is weaker than $T_C$ or $\tau$.
-The discharge-recharge theory \cite{jin1997equatorial} posits $h_W$-$T_E$ oscillator dynamics, but in models with refined CP variables, $h_W$'s influence on $T_E$ becomes indirect: $h_W$ first affects $T_C$, which then propagates signals to $T_E$ (WP$\rightarrow$CP$\rightarrow$EP).
+The discharge--recharge theory \cite{jin1997equatorial} posits $h_W$--$T_E$ oscillator dynamics, but in models with refined CP variables, $h_W$'s influence on $T_E$ becomes indirect: $h_W$ first affects $T_C$, which then propagates signals to $T_E$ (WP$\rightarrow$CP$\rightarrow$EP).
 Consistent with this paradigm, $h_W$'s ACI value to $T_E$ peaks months before EP El Ni\~no maxima.
 CIRs further corroborate these physical mechanisms: $T_C$ shows the longest influence, $h_W$'s more indirect role yields intermediate CIRs, and $\tau$’s intraseasonal nature produces the shortest impacts.
-The \nameref{Sec:Supporting_Information} provides additional ACI and CIR analyses for all variables across different ENSO event types.
+The \nameref{Sec:Supplementary_Information} provides additional ACI and CIR analyses for all variables across different ENSO event types.
+In addition, in the \nameref{Sec:Supplementary_Information}, a case study using real-world ENSO observations is examined, which does not assume a perfect model setup.
+The conclusions derived about the causal relationships using real-world observational data remain qualitatively similar to those with model-generated data.
+The results provide preliminary evidence that the ACI framework remains reasonably robust under realistic conditions, including observational noise, moderate model error, and numerical discretization effects.